xor-ranavikrant/Readme/Ignite Lab.md

 Meanwhile, Microsoft Purview provides a unified data governance service that helps manage and govern Wide World Importers’ data, which is stored in multi-cloud environments and in data sources such as Oracle, Teradata, ADLS Gen2, and Azure SQL Database.

-In this exercise, you’ll explore the Microsoft Purview setup.

-#### Task 4.1: Explore Microsoft Purview

-In this task, you will explore the Wide World Importers data estate that’s registered in Microsoft Purview.
+In this exercise, you will explore Wide World Importers data estate that’s registered in Microsoft Purview.

 1. In the Azure portal web session (tab), in the search box (located across the top of the page), enter:**Microsoft Purview**.